This tutorial will take a look at how to install Plex on a Synology NAS.

 Please watch the extremely quick video below to learn how to upgrade Plex on a Synology NAS!

 2. Conclusion – How to Install Plex on a Synology NAS

 This tutorial looked at how to install Plex on a Synology NAS.
-There are technically three ways that you can install Plex on a Synology, and each option has its own benefits.
+There are technically three different ways on how to install Plex on a Synology NAS, and each option has its own benefits.
 If you’d like to use Hardware Acceleration, you’ll be forced to use Docker, but the package installation method above will work for most people.

 Thanks so much for checking out the tutorial on how to install Plex on a Synology NAS.
 If you have any questions on how to install Plex on a Synology NAS, feel free to leave them in the comments of the YouTube video above!